BlueBrain/nexus/src/main/paradox/docs/nexus-web/studio/creating-a-studio.md

 ## Uploading a plugin

-Adding this the bundled Javascript in the `/plugins` folder of the root of your nexas web instance, such as `/plugins/nexus-image-plugin/index.js`, will allow Nexus Web to find the file and display it.
-Be sure to restart your nexus-web instance.
+Adding the bundled Javascript in the `/plugins` folder of the root of your `nexus-web` instance, such as `/plugins/nexus-image-plugin/index.js`, will allow `nexus-web` to find the file and display it.
+Be sure to restart your `nexus-web` instance.

 ## Configure your dashboard to use a plugin